Format of the Competition

 The Ottawa Brain Bee tries to follow a format similar to the CIHR National Brain Bee to help our winner be well prepared for the National competition.
 The 2018 Ottawa Brain bee will consist of Multiple Choice questions, a Neuroanatomy Bell-Ringer round, a rapid-fire multiple choice question round and a Patient Diagnosis component.

-All the questions during the oral and multiple-choice question part of the competition will be drawn from resources listed for the National Brain Bee
+All the questions during the oral and multiple-choice question part of the competition will be drawn from resources listed for the National Brain Bee.
+The schedule for the 2-hour Brain Bee Prep sessions and 3-hour Intensive Reviews in 2018 is as follows:

 Other resources from our training sessions can be found here: